hyperion-project/hyperion.ng/README.md

 * Black border detector.
 * Generic software architecture to support new devices and new algorithms easily.

-More information can be found on the [wiki](https://github.com/tvdzwan/hyperion/wiki).
+More information can be found on the [wiki](https://github.com/tvdzwan/hyperion/wiki) or the [Hyperion topic](http://forum.stmlabs.com/showthread.php?tid=11053) on the Raspbmc formum.

 The source is released under MIT-License (see http://opensource.org/licenses/MIT).